Idaho Gun Laws

 No Weapon Signs Enforced

-Idaho gun laws do not address the enforcement of “No Weapons” signs, and there are no specific legal penalties for entering a private property or business with such signs.
+Idaho gun laws do not address the enforcement of “No Weapons” signs, and there are no specific legal penalties for entering private property or business with such signs.
 However, these signs may have no force of law unless they are posted in areas specifically mentioned by the law as being off-limits for carrying firearms.

 Must Notify Officer